uport-project/lambda-sensui/README.md

 This endpoints tries to send funds to the address on the `from` field of the transaction.
 The `from` field needs to match with the `deviceKey` in the Authorization token.

 Sensui, does some limit check before actually sending the funds.
-If this limits are reached a `429 Too many connections` is returned
+If sensui funds an attempt to abuse a `429 Too many connections` is returned

 The endpoint is private, only valid tokens from `nisaba` are allowed.

-#### Endpoints
+### Endpoints

+## Fund
 `POST /fund`

 #### Header